fgalar/camagru/README.md

-# camagru inspired by 2020
+# camagru super ironic inspired by 2020

 Get a selfie with Mens of this year, or get 2020 best fashion accessories